edsgard/scphaser/README.md

 license</a>.

 ## Installation
-scphaser is available at CRAN, the R package repository and can be installed by:
+scphaser is available at the R package repository CRAN and can be installed by:
 ```R
 source("http://www.bioconductor.org/biocLite.R")
 biocLite("BiocParallel")